jeffomatic/binexpr/README.md

 Unfortuantely, that still doesn't look quite right.

 Here's the missing piece: we need to repeat the cleanup recursively, between step 4 and 5.
-In other words, not only do we need to compare the precedence of `^` to the `+` operator, we also need to perform the comparison recursively against whatever's on the left side of th `+` node (in this case, `*`), and so on and so forth.
+In other words, not only do we need to compare the precedence of `^` to the `+` operator, we also need to perform the comparison recursively against whatever's on the left side of the `+` node (in this case, `*`), and so on and so forth.

 This is what I meant earlier when I said "take a pass down the left edge of the tree you just created"--you keep going down the left edge until you either hit the end, or you hit an operator with higher precedence.